 There is hope even for kids that refuse to eat anything!
 Want to hear more about how we turned it around?

 Looking for more?
-Check out my book Why Won’t My Child Eat?! where I share all of the tips and tricks I’ve learned over the last eight years with three kids each with different feeding challenges.
+Check out my book Why Won’t My Child Eat?! where I share all of the tips and tricks I’ve learned over the last twelve years with foiur kids, each with different feeding challenges.
 It is possible to turn any child into a good eater and to do it with real, nourishing food.
+The new, revised 2nd edition will walk you through the process of spotting food reactions, calming the body, and restoring the joy of nourishing food.
+You’ll go from reluctant eater to thriving little foodie!

 This post is linked to Savoring Saturdays.